Queen of Jordan (30 Rock): Plot

-Meanwhile, Jack Donaghy is being portrayed as a clumsy, gay flatulent when he is talking to Grizz and Dot Com about his college days.
-He goes on to say that he "went both ways" (i.e., played on both offense and defense in football) and was "on the DL" (i.e., the baseball disabled list).
-It is then presumed that he is gay because of his misconstrued statements.
-Angie's gay friend D'Fwan (Tituss Burgess) talks to him about this.
+Meanwhile, Jack Donaghy is being portrayed as a clumsy on the show.
+To deflect from these characterization, he discusses his football days at Princeton and says that he "went both ways" (i.e., played on both offense and defense in football) and was "on the DL" (i.e., the baseball disabled list), but these are misconstrued as euphemisms for his supposed homosexuality.
 Jack, in a talking head interview, says that he is not gay, but further embarrasses himself when a fart sound is heard as he stands up from the chair.

-Meanwhile, news of Lynn Onkman's (guest star Susan Sarandon) release from jail reveals to the TGS office that one of the writers, Frank Rossitano (Judah Friedlander), was Lynn's lover when he was 14.
+Lynn Onkman (Susan Sarandon), a teacher who had an affair with a student, is released from jail.
+At TGS office, one of the writers, Frank Rossitano (Judah Friedlander), is revealed to be Lynn's former student and lover when he was 14.
 This led to Lynn Onkman's arrest and status as a registered sex offender.
 Lynn meets Frank at the TGS office.
 Inspired by their love, Randi (Paula Leggett Chase) sets them up on a date at her pole-dancing studio and watches them while she dances on a pole.
 Frank and Lynn have an argument because she talks about how he has remained "stuck" as a boy who loves comic books and action figures.
-Frank storms out, but the next day, he brings all his toys to her workplace in a fast food restaurant and puts them in a deep fryer to prove that he is ready to become a man she loves.
-Lynn is fired, but Frank and Lynn rekindle their relationship.
+Frank storms out, but the next day, he brings all his toys to her workplace in a fast food restaurant and puts them in a deep fryer to prove that he is ready to become a man for her.
+Lynn is fired, but the two rekindle their relationship.

-At the release party, Liz finally confronts Angie about getting Tracy back and tells her that Tracy is a part of their family.
-She goes on to say her family is as "thick as thieves" before flipping a table, likely referencing a phrase used by Caroline Manzo and the infamous table flip by Teresa Giudice, both stars of the Real Housewives of New Jersey.
+At the release party, Liz finally confronts Angie about getting Tracy back and flips a table in anger.
 Angie cries, but when Liz apologizes, she says that it is because of seeing how Frank and Lynn love each other.
 She goes on to say that she misses her "weird love" with Tracy.
-Angie confesses that she has been trying to get Tracy to come back since he left, but because he doesn't want to go back, she pretends to be happy about it.
+Angie confesses that she has been trying to get Tracy to come back since he left, but because he does not want to come back, she pretends to be happy about it.